God of War (franchise): Canceled live-service game

 On January 16, 2025, Bloomberg reported that Sony had canceled two unannounced live-service games that were in development.
-One of these projects was being developed by Bluepoint Games, the company that ported the original God of War and God of War II to the PS3 in 2009 as the God of War Collection.
-They also worked on Ragnarök from 2020 to 2022.
-Bluepoint's game that was canceled was reportedly a live-service God of War, a project that they began working on after Ragnarök.
+One of these projects was being developed by Bluepoint Games, the company that ported the original God of War and God of War II to the PS3 in 2009 as the God of War Collection, and also worked on Ragnarök from 2020 to 2022.
+Bluepoint's game that was canceled was a live-service God of War, a project that they began working on after Ragnarök.
+Very little details of the project have been revealed, but in October 2025, screenshots emerged online, seemingly showing a Greek setting, with reports claiming it would have incorporated Hades in some form.
+Bloomberg followed up in February 2026, stating that it would have involved Atreus falling into Hades, with players controlling different versions of the character battling throughout the Greek Underworld with cooperative gameplay.
+The report also said that at the time, Sony was fully onboard with live-service games and their hope was that this canceled God of War could have supported multiple sequels and spinoffs, similar to the Marvel Cinematic Universe.